Martichou/rquickshare/README.md

 Installation
 --------------------------

-You simply have to download the latest release.
+If you use nix simply run `nix run github:Martichou/rquickshare`, otherwise you  can also simply download the latest release.
 At the moment, only **Deb**, **Rpm** and **AppImage** are generated and supported.

 #### Debian